LGBTplus mental health

 HIV specialists are very experienced in working with people who have depression and anxiety.
 If you have had any mental health problems, you can tell your HIV consultant when you start discussing treatment options.

-Some anti-HIV medications and medication for mental illness can’t be taken together.
-But there are some which you can take together.
-You should discuss any medication issues with your HIV consultant and your psychiatrist or GP.
+Some anti-HIV medications and medication for mental illness can’t be taken together, but some can be.
+You can discuss any medication issues with your HIV consultant and your psychiatrist or GP.

 Where can I get help?